ezrahnyanat/site/source/about.html.md

 I am a web & software developer.

-I live in Norman Oklahoma with my wife.
+I live in Norman Oklahoma with my wife and daughter.

-We have a daughter arriving in August!

 [<- back](./index.html)